F25-420-5W6-S1/test-1-beebuzz-Malik1234567891011/README.md

 A bee hive will have : location/ address, status (active/inactive), reason for deactivation(dead, sold)

 To do:
 1. Make the application runnable.
-(2%)
+(2%) not done
-2. Add the Identity middleware (2%)
+2. Add the Identity middleware (2%) done
-2. Create the entities for User, Organization, Beehive (2%)
+2. Create the entities for User, Organization, Beehive (2%) done
 3. Create the specific repos for the entities (2%)
 4. Seed some data with an Admin user that is part of an initial <br/> 0000-0000-0000-0000 Organization and a Default and Admin roles available.
 (3%)
 5. Change the Registration page to add an Organization and the Default role to user (3%)